tandrewnichols/vim-rumrunner/README.md

 - `:<count>RumNext` - Move `<count>` entries forward in the MRU list (to more recent files).
 - `:RumSuspend` - Suspend Rumrunner.
 - `:RumResume` - Resume Rumrunner.
+- `:RumList` - Open the [Rumrunner] buffer that shows the current mru list.

 #### Mappings